conmaol/maglocunus/d/data_models.md

         ID id
         String name
     }

-    COURSExSTUDENT {
+    TAKES {
-      IDREF course
       IDREF student
+      IDREF teacher
     }
 ```

-Now we have a fully tabularised, relation-free ‘physical’ data model that can be implemented straightforwardly in a relational database management system (RDBMS) like MySQL or PostgreSQL.
+Now we have a fully materialised, relation-free ‘physical’ data model that can be implemented straightforwardly in a relational database management system (RDBMS) like MySQL or PostgreSQL, using the following commands in Database Definition Language (DDL):

-SQL-DDL database definition language:

 ```
 CREATE TABLE student (